Travel agents looking to boost their bottom line might find that group business is the proverbial pot of gold at the end of the rainbow.

 For Terry Uemura of Seattle's Hawaii General Store and Travel, it's all about teamwork.

 "We've been seeing more bookings for Native American canoe clubs and soccer teams going to Hawaii for competitions," he said.
 "I'm currently working on a family reunion group for next summer and constantly book destination wedding couples with their friends and families."
-Become an expert

 When agents establish a niche area of expertise, groups will anticipate even greater value in their services.